 - Keep the warmth inside.

 If you have a fireplace, stock up some quality wood and prepare the home for some chilly nights.
 Get thick and heavy, woollen carpets for your floor.
-If there are any cracks or holes in your roof, get them fixed so your insulation remains intact.
-Also, you can roll up thick pieces of clothes and place them on the ground fixed to the door to prevent the breeze from entering inside.
+If there are any cracks or holes in your roof, get them fixed, so your insulation remains intact.
+Moreover, you can roll up thick pieces of clothes and place them on the ground fixed to the door to prevent the breeze from entering inside.

 For Very Cold Climates as in Kutch, Punjab, Haryana, etc.